richardimaoka/alpakka-blog-post/README.md

 ![CassandraSourceExample](CassandraSourceExample.gif)

-As you see in the animation, `CassandraSource` lets you run a CQL query, which fetches `ResultSet` from Cassandra, and passes each `Row` from the `ResultSet` as an element going through Akka Streams.
+As you see in the animation, `CassandraSource` lets you run a CQL query, which fetches a `ResultSet` from Cassandra, and passes each `Row` from the `ResultSet` as an element going through Akka Streams.
-Note that the CQL query is only run once.
+Note that the CQL query is **only run once**.
 It is not something that keeps polling Cassandra given some filtering criteria, and that's why it is suitable for batch-like operations.

 In a nutshell, you can create and run a stream with Alpakka Cassandra connector like below: